-Faculty: Dr. Holly Van Den Beldt
+Faculty: Dr. Holly Van Den Beldt Offered: All blocks

-Administrative Hailey Brown Contact: hailey-oepping@uiowa.edu 319-356-1254 Max 2 Enrollment:
+Administrative Hailey Brown Max 2 Contact: hailey-oepping@uiowa.edu Enrollment:

 The sub-internship in adult psychiatry will provide an experience for the student that maximizes autonomy and responsibility.
 The inpatient rotation will focus on one sub-specialty area (psychotic disorders or mood disorders) and emphasize the substantial other medical co-morbidities.
 The sub-Intern will be expected to assess and address the medical and psychiatric needs of their assigned patients in a collaborative and integrative fashion.